 A recombinant replication-competent IAV expressing two different reporter genes (BIRFLU) was constructed using state of the art molecular biology and plasmid-based reverse genetics techniques (Figure 1).
-Here, we chose to use Nluc due to several advantages over other luciferases, including its small size, ATP-independence, greater intensity, and optimized substrate48,60.
+We chose to use Nluc due to several advantages over other luciferases, including its small size, ATP-independence, greater intensity, and optimized substrate48,60.
 Nluc was cloned into the HA segment of IAV PR8 followed by the porcine teschovirus (PTV) 2A cleavage site (2A) in front of the open reading frame (ORF) of HA (Figure 1).
 The ORF of HA included silent mutations to remove the original packing signals and avoid any possible recombination.
 The complete HA packaging signal was added in front of Nluc to allow proper incorporation of the modified HA segment into the virion and Nluc and HA expression from the same viral RNA segment (Figure 1).
-In addition, the fluorescent protein Venus was cloned into a modified IAV PR8 NS segment which encodes the two viral proteins NS1 and NEP from a single transcript32,36,41,54,57.
+In addition, the fluorescent protein Venus was cloned into a modified IAV PR8 NS segment, which encodes the two viral proteins NS1 and NEP from a single transcript32,36,41,54,57.
 To that end, Venus was fused to the C-terminal of NS1 and the entire NEP ORF was cloned downstream of the PTV 2A cleavage site that was placed between the NS1-Venus and NEP sequences (Figure 1).
 Ultimately, these two modified HA and NS viral plasmid constructs were used in combination with the rest of the IAV PR8 reverse genetics plasmids to generate BIRFLU (Figure 1).
-The in vitro and in vivo characterization of BIRFLU has been described previously55.
+In vitro and in vivo characterization of BIRFLU has been described previously55.

-In Figure 2, we characterized in vitro BIRFLU by determining Venus, Nluc, and NP expression levels using fluorescence and indirect immunofluorescence approaches (Figure 2A,B).
-Confluent monolayers of MDCK cells were either mock-infected or infected (MOI 0.1) with WT or BIRFLU PR8 viruses and, at 18 h post-infection, Venus expression was directly evaluated using fluorescence microscopy (Figure 2A,B).
+In Figure 2, we characterized in vitro BIRFLU by assessing Venus, Nluc, and NP expression levels using fluorescence and indirect immunofluorescence approaches (Figure 2A,B).
+Confluent monolayers of MDCK cells were either mock-infected or infected (MOI 0.1) with WT or BIRFLU PR8 viruses and Venus expression was directly evaluated using fluorescence microscopy at 18 h post-infection (Figure 2A,B).
 Nluc (Figure 2A) and NP (Figure 2B) expression were visualized by indirect immunofluorescence using antibodies specific for each protein.
 As anticipated, Venus and Nluc expression were detected only in cells infected by BIRFLU and not in cells infected by WT PR8 virus.
 In addition, indirect immunofluorescence microscopy revealed NP expression in both WT and BIRFLU PR8-infected cells.
-No expression of Venus, Nluc or NP were detected, as expected, in mock-infected cells (Figure A,B).
+As expected, Venus, Nluc or NP were not detected in mock-infected cells (Figure A,B).

 To evaluate Nluc expression levels in vitro, MDCK cells were infected (MOI 0.001) with WT or BIRFLU PR8 viruses and Nluc activity in tissue culture supernatants was assessed at 24, 48, 72 and 96 h post-infection (Figure 2C).
-Only Nluc activity was detected in tissue culture supernatants of MDCK cells infected with BIRFLU (Figure 2C).
-Nluc activity in the tissue culture supernatants was detected as early as 24 h post-infection with higher expression levels at 96 h post-infection, most probably because the cytopathic effect (CPE) induced during viral infection release the Nluc protein retained into the cell.
+Nluc activity was only detected in tissue culture supernatants of MDCK cells infected with BIRFLU (Figure 2C).
+Nluc activity in the tissue culture supernatants was detected as early as 24 h post-infection and reached higher expression levels at 96 h post-infection, most probably because the cytopathic effect (CPE) induced during viral infection release the Nluc protein retained into the cell.
 To evaluate the fitness of BIRFLU in cultured cells, growth kinetics of WT and BIRFLU PR8 viruses were also evaluated (Figure 2D) and the presence of infectious virus in tissue culture supernatants was determined by immune-focus assay (Figure 2D).
-Notably, BIRFLU replication kinetics were comparable to those of WT PR8 virus, although BIRFLU replication was slightly delayed and did not reach same viral titers as WT PR8.
-However, BIRFLU was able to reach titers of 5 x 107 PFU/mL (Figure 2D), indicating that expression of two reporter genes in the viral genome does not significantly interfere with BIRFLU replication in MDCK cells.
+Notably, although BIRFLU replication was slightly delayed and did not reach same viral titers as WT PR8, BIRFLU replication kinetics were comparable to those of WT PR8 virus.
+BIRFLU was able to reach titers of 5 x 107 PFU/mL (Figure 2D), indicating that expression of two reporter genes in the viral genome does not significantly compromise BIRFLU replication in MDCK cells.